 - UlrichBeck (May 15, 1944 – January 1, 2015) was a well known Germansociologist, and one of the most cited social scientists in the world during his lifetime... - Elisabeth Beck-Gernsheim (born 14 October 1946 in Freiburg), is a Germansociologist, psychologist, and philosopher.
-She holds a professorship at the University... - Theodore Beck, first principal of the MAO College at Aligarh, India Theodric Romeyn Beck, forensic scientist UlrichBeck (1944-2015), Germansociologist W.... - is about the sociologist Daniel Levy.
-For other uses, see Daniel Levy.
-Daniel Levy (born 1962) is a German–American political sociologist and an Associate... - Polish/British sociologist Frank Bean, American sociologist Peter Bearman (born 1956), American sociologist Henning Bech, Danish sociologistUlrichBeck (born... - with safety), which generates the notion of risk," whilst the GermansociologistUlrichBeck defines it as "a systematic way of dealing with hazards and... - dispersal of air pollutants released from the burning fuels.
+She holds a professorship at the University... - Theodore Beck, first principal of the MAO College at Aligarh, India Theodric Romeyn Beck, forensic scientist UlrichBeck (1944-2015), Germansociologist W.... - Polish/British sociologist Frank Bean, American sociologist Peter Bearman (born 1956), American sociologist Henning Bech, Danish sociologistUlrichBeck (born... - with safety), which generates the notion of risk," whilst the GermansociologistUlrichBeck defines it as "a systematic way of dealing with hazards and... - Daniel Levy (born 1962) is a German–American political sociologist and an Associate Professor of Sociology at the State University of New York at Stony... - dispersal of air pollutants released from the burning fuels.
 The GermansociologistUlrichBeck used the case of Vila Parisi ("The dirtiest chemical town in... - Second modernity is a phrase coined by the GermansociologistUlrichBeck, and is his word for the period after modernity.
 Where modernity broke down agricultural... - launched by a joint effort of three of the leading European sociologists — Anthony Giddens, UlrichBeck and Scott Lash.
-The introduction of this concept served... - cooperated with UlrichBeck in many respects.
-He often joined the "Cosmo-climate" ERC workshops Beck organized in Europe and invited Beck to Korea twice...
+The introduction of this concept served... - in Germany January 1: UlrichBeck (70), Germansociologist January 7: Diether Kressel (89), German painter January 8: Hubert Markl (77), German biologist...

 List of quotations by Ulrich Beck